What Is E-commerce? Definition, Advantages and Disadvantages

-- Business-to-consumer (B2C).
-This is the most common kind of e-commerce.
-When shoppers get online and buy something from an online store, they are involved in business-to-consumer e-commerce.
+- Business-to-consumer (B2C): B2C is the most common kind of e-commerce.
+When shoppers buy something from an online store, they are involved in business-to-consumer e-commerce.

-- Business-to-business (B2B).
-Many businesses sell raw goods or parts through e-commerce to other companies that will then use those materials to create their products.
+- Business-to-business (B2B): B2B is when businesses sell raw goods or parts through e-commerce to other companies that will then use those materials to create their own products.

-- Consumer-to-consumer (C2C).
-This kind of e-commerce refers to when consumers sell to other consumers.
+- Consumer-to-consumer (C2C): C2C e-commerce is when consumers sell to other consumers.
 Sites like eBay and Craigslist are examples of this kind of e-commerce.

-- Consumer-to-business (C2B).
-This type of e-commerce is when consumers sell their products or services to businesses.
+- Consumer-to-business (C2B): C2B e-commerce is when consumers sell their products or services to businesses.

-- Business-to-administration (B2A) This category of e-commerce refers to transactions between businesses and public administration, which includes areas such as social security, employment and legal.
+- Business-to-administration (B2A): B2A e-commerce refers to transactions between businesses and public administration, which includes areas such as social security, employment and legal.

-- Consumer-to-administration (C2A).
-This includes transactions between consumers and public administration, where consumers pay for services like taxes and legal document preparation.
+- Consumer-to-administration (C2A): C2A e-commerce refers to transactions between consumers and public administration, where consumers pay for services like taxes and legal document preparation.

 Advantages of e-commerce